Munich lake tour - a bavarian dream

 Today you will cross the largest bog area of central Europe!
 What a great variety of landscapes!
 Through untouched nature you follow the river Loisach to Garmisch Partenkirchen.
 Arriving early, taking a trip with the Zugspitzbahn in 2962 metres height is really worthwhile, as it is rewarded with a tremendous view over the Alps.

-300 metres of altitude to Scharnitz are easily mastered by train.
-Here the adventure begins: Slightly uphill the trail leads through wild and romantic canyons and juicy mountain pastures to the source of the Isar.
+After a hearty breakfast, you will first cycle via Klais to the beautiful Barmsee.
+Then you have the option of cycling directly to Wallgau or taking a detour via Mittenwald and Scharnitz to the source of the Isar.
+Up to Scharnitz you will cover a total of approx. 300 metres in altitude.
+Now the adventure begins: Slightly uphill the trail leads through wild and romantic canyons and juicy mountain pastures to the source of the Isar.
 Through the sunny valleys offering a magnificent panorama view over Karwendel- and Wetterstein mountains you will reach Wallgau via Mittenwald.
 In Wallgau Bavarian traditions are still held up.

 5. day Wallgau -Bad Tölz 50 km

 It is like in a movie: Past the Isarwinkel along the crystal-clear, turquoise and blue water you will reach the impressing Sylvensteinsee to continue to Bad Tölz via Lenggries.
 Looking for "Der Bulle von Tölz" you will explore the picturesque old town with richly decorated facades, quaint inns and attractive shops.